An improved sum-product bound for quaternions: Bounding energies

 Combining Equations~\eqref{eq:triplesupperbound}~and~\eqref{eq:tripleslowerbound} gives:

-Finally, since $E(A) \geq |A|^2$ and $\delta_F = \sum_{x \in F} \delta_{A+A}(x) \leq |A|^2$, we get \end{proof}
+Finally, since $E^+(A) \geq |A|^2$ and $\delta_F = \sum_{x \in F} \delta_{A+A}(x) \leq |A|^2$, we get \end{proof}

 An important tool in connecting incidence results and sum-product estimates is the quantity $d_*(A)$ defined below, which captures the multiplicative structure of $A$.
-We define where the second minimum is taken over all sets $Q$ and $R$ such that $\max\{|Q|, |R|\} \geq |A|$, and, for every $x \in A$, the bound $|Q \cap R x| \geq t$ holds.
+We define where the second minimum is taken over all sets $Q$ and $R$ such that $|Q| \geq \max\{|A|, |R|\}$, and, for every $a \in A$, the bound $|Q \cap R a| \geq t$ holds.

+\paragraph{Comment:} Note that the definition of $d_*(A)$ is different from that in \cite{ks16}, where it was only required that $\max\{|Q|, |R|\} \geq |A|$.
+Non-commutativity of multiplication for the quaternions means that we require the stronger condition that $|Q| \geq \max\{|A|, |R|\}$.
+When $A$ is a subset of the real numbers (or the complex numbers), we can assume, without loss of generality, that $|Q| \geq |R|$.
+This change in definition does not affect any of the proofs later.\\

-It is not hard to check that $d_*(A) \leq |A|$.
-Roughly speaking, the closer $d_*(A)$ is to $|A|$, the more multiplicative structure $A$ has.
+The sets $Q=A$ and $R=\{1\}$ show that $d_*(A) \leq |A|$.
+Roughly speaking, the closer $d_*(A)$ is to $|A|$, the less multiplicative structure $A$ has.
 The following is a key lemma concerning $d_*(A)$ and will be used to connect additive energies with the product set.
-The version for real numbers appeared as Lemma 13 in~\cite{ks16}.
+The version for real numbers appeared as Lemma~13 in~\cite{ks16}.